League table

 What are UWE Bristol’s entry requirements — and my chances of getting in?

-Courses require from 104 to 144 Ucas tariff points.
-A contextual offer policy was introduced in 2022 and provides to eligible students a 16-point reduction in the standard requirements.
-Those entering on a foundation year course qualify for an eight-point reduction.
-Only 5 per cent of entrants in 2023 secured their places through clearing.
+Courses require from 144 to 104 Ucas tariff points.
+A contextual offer policy gives eligible students a 16-point reduction in the standard requirements, or an eight-point reduction for foundation year courses.
+Eligibility has been widened and about 40 per cent are now contextual.
+In 2024, 9 per cent of entrants secured places through clearing.

 What are the graduate prospects?